The Bankrate promise

 Before proceeding with either method, though, it’s important to understand one major downside: In exchange for their speed and convenience, you sacrifice profit.
 Both types of companies usually offer much less money for your home than you could get through a traditional sale.
 And some may charge steep fees as well, so be sure to read the fine print before signing anything.

 Deciding to sell your home, whether now or later, is a major decision that requires careful consideration.
 Your future plans and goals should be a significant part of the equation, as well as your financial needs and the realities of the local market in your area.
 If you decide to proceed with listing your home, working with an experienced Realtor is a smart move.
 A real estate agent who knows your community well can help you price a home effectively, which will increase the chances of a quick and smooth sale.

-Deciding whether it’s a good year to sell a house really depends on your personal circumstances and the specific dynamics of the market in your area.
+Deciding whether to sell your house before the end of the year really depends on your personal circumstances and the specific dynamics of the market in your area.
 “The current national real estate market is what we call a transitional market, meaning that it is not sure what it wants to do — whether to go clearly up or clearly down,” says Katie Severance, a Florida Realtor.
 “So, it depends on where you are selling.
 Interest rates are up, causing prices in some markets to go down, and yet in other areas, prices are still climbing.
 It’s all geographically driven.”
 If you need to sell now, whether it’s a good time or not, an experienced local agent can guide you through the process.